dtran2386/simpleWeatherGeo/README.md

 # simpleWeatherGeo
-getting weather using simpleWeather and geolocation services
+getting weather using simpleWeather jQuery plugin and geolocation services